-During 2015, two new directors were appointed, namely Gloria Hernández and Gema Góngora.
-Thus, women currently make up 25% of the Board of Directors.
-These appointments bring the Company a step closer to reaching the target of 30% women directors on the Board of Directors by 2020, as included in the cited Policy [section 4.c)] and in Recommendation number 14 of the Code of Good Governance for listed entities approved by the National Securities Market Commission on 18 February 2015.
+After the new appointments and taking into account the corporate governance issues included in the Shareholders' Agreement (see section A.6) after the effectiveness of the Merger the Board of Directors will be made up of 46% of women.
+These appointments positions the Company over the target of 30% women directors on the Board of Directors by 2020, as included in the Policy on selecting Directors (section 4.c)) and in Recommendation 14 of the Code of good governance for listed entities approved by the CNMV on 18 February 2015 (the "Good Governance Code").
 Likewise, article 7.5 of the Regulations of the Appointments Committee contemplates that the duties of the Committee include "establishing a representation target for the gender least represented in the Board of Directors and drawing up various guidelines on how to reach them."